 Brining is essentially the same process as marinating—covering meat in a seasoned liquid—and the goal is to absorb moisture and flavor into the bird.
 The result?
 An incredibly juicy and succulent turkey.
 You’ll need a fresh or fully thawed turkey (with the giblet packet removed) and a non-reactive tub or container made of food-grade plastic, stainless steel, or glass that’s big enough to completely fit the bird.
 You can also use a large plastic brining bag within the container.
 Keep in mind the container will also need to fit in your fridge during the brining process.

 The brine itself is a mix of water, salt, and seasonings, which can include onions, garlic, herbs, and spices.
-Butterball’s brine recipe features black peppercorns, dry mustard, bay leaves, and fresh oregano, sage, rosemary, and more.
+Butterball’s savory brine recipe features soy sauce, dried sage, celery seeds, and more; for a sweeter option, try their recipe for a brown sugar brine.

 What are the benefits of brining a turkey?